 While the implant and bone fuse together, you will be limited to only soft foods.
 The temporary crown is more for aesthetics than function.
 Once the permanent crown or dental prosthesis is placed in about three months, you can return to eating normally.

 The 10-year survival rate for dental implants is 98%.
 Some patients have their implants last far longer.
 It depends on how well they have fused, how well you care for the implants, and how much strain you place on them.
 Just like natural teeth, crowns can crack or become damaged, so they may need to be replaced.

 Oral Surgery with A Practice You Can Trust

 You depend on your mouth for eating, speaking, breathing, smiling, and much more.
 If you need dental implants, wisdom teeth removal, bone grafting, or corrective jaw surgery, choose a dental professional who has the training, experience, and results you can trust.
 Contact Dr. Hambleton at Highlands Ranch Oral & Facial Surgery today to schedule a consultation.

 Colorado’s Oral Surgeon for Dental Implant Surgery

-Dr. Hambleton is highly experienced in placing dental implants and restoring the smiles of patients throughout Highlands Ranch and the Denver area.
+Dr. Hambleton is highly experienced in placing dental implants and restoring the smiles of patients throughout Highlands Ranch area.
 Contact Highlands Ranch Oral & Facial Surgery today to schedule a consultation and determine if dental implants are the right solution for you.